jwmojwmojwmojwmo/UBC-Calendar-App/README.md

 - As a user, I want to see where I have to go each day.
 - As a user, I want to be able to add extracurrculars that I have to do on top of my class schedule, and specify the time and location.
 - As a user, I want to be able to see what I have to do each day.
+- As a user, I want to easily find what I have to do at a specific time.